How to Identify and Avoid Common Company Audit Mistakes

 The IRS takes business reports seriously - business net loss included.
 To keep the IRS from noticing your business (and seeking an audit), it is best to keep business net loss reports updated and filed accordingly.

-2. Repeated late filing and payment of taxes.
+1. Repeated late filing and payment of taxes.

 Habitually filing and paying your taxes beyond the deadline set by the IRS is not a good practice as it puts you in a tight spot where the tax office is concerned.
 Make sure you follow requirements next time to keep the IRS from putting your business on its audit list.

-3. Questionable employee salaries.
+1. Questionable employee salaries.

-4. Unreasonable tax deductions.
+1. Unreasonable tax deductions.

 Are you going overboard with the tax deductions you’ve been filing lately?
 Assess your actions and keep yourself from doing it again.
 As a rule of thumb, the IRS puts their foot down when businesses seem to be filing unreasonable tax deductions.
-Here’s a tip: To stay out of trouble, make sure the receipts and invoices for each business transaction are monitored and accounted for.

-5. Resorting to tax abuse.
+1. Resorting to tax abuse.

-6. Discrepancies on vehicle use.
+1. Discrepancies in vehicle use.

 If you are using a vehicle for both personal and business use, report the correct use of mileage for the latter.
 Otherwise, the IRS may find this questionable.
 At its worst, your business could get audited because of this.

-7. Under-reporting taxable income.
+1. Under-reporting taxable income.

 Last but not the least, report taxable income accurately.
 Otherwise, your business could get audited, especially if it notices that your business is under-reporting.
 Note that this piece of advice is especially true in the case of cash-intensive businesses such as restaurants and salons.